kirakosyan04/customer-churn-prediction/README.md

 ## Training

-Train and save the final pipeline:
+Train the models using:

-PYTHONPATH=src python3 src/pipeline.py
+PYTHONPATH=src python3 src/train.py

-The trained pipeline is saved to:
+The final Random Forest model is saved to:

-models/churn_pipeline.joblib
+models/random_forest_model.joblib

 ## Configuration